farzanehDi/RSSR-doc/RSSR structure.md

 These two files are connected to the App.js, the other containers in the App.js folder are called directly and only once in the App.js folder.
 **Components** that are subsets of the App and connect to them.
 **partial** that can be used everywhere and lower than the App section.
-Finally the **setup** directory: In-style entities that are called to the client.js and the rest of the files may be used anywhere
+Finally the **setup** directory: style entities that are called to the client.js and the rest of the files may be used anywhere

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwNTU2MzExNjEsLTEzNjQ5ODU2MDAsLT
+eyJoaXN0b3J5IjpbLTEyODYxOTQ0MDUsLTEzNjQ5ODU2MDAsLT
 k5MzYzODMxOSwxNjY4ODM3NjU2LDYxMzkzMjM3LC01MTM0Nzg1
 MjEsMjkyOTQzMjIsLTY3MTk3NDQwOCwxNDc2MDU1NTkwLC0xMj
 c2Mjg3MDUxLDg2NDkwOTg1NCwtMjUyNzgzNDY3LC0xMTY0MDkx